datacarpentry/sql-socialsci/episodes/02-db-browser.md

 ![](fig/DB_Browser_run_3.png){alt='Table Actions'}

 If you select 'Browse Table', the data from the table is loaded into the 'Browse Data' pane from where it can be examined or filtered.
-You can also select the table you wish to Browse directly from here.
+You can also select the table you wish to browse directly from here.

 There are options for 'New Record' and 'Delete Record'.
 As our interest is in analysing existing data not creating or deleting data, it is unlikely that you will want to use these options.